 Please see the Upcoming Grants page for detailed guidelines, applications, and important information

-January – Once the GCCA board approves funding recommendations, notifications are sent and the awardees are announced publicly.
+January – Once the CREATE board approves funding recommendations, notifications are sent and the awardees are announced publicly.
 After the appeals period ends, contracts are sent and returned.
-Checks are sent once GCCA recieves each grantee’s signed contract, W9, and grant monies from NYSCA.
-DEC project period begins January 1st.
+Checks are sent once CREATE receives each grantee’s signed contract, W9, and grant monies from NYSCA.
+SCR project period begins January 1st.

 February – Panel feedback is available upon request for applicants to review.

-March – GCCA applies to NYSCA for Decentralization funds.
+March – CREATE applies to NYSCA for SCR funds.

-May – GCCA begins holding grant seminars, attendance for which is required for ALL applicants (new and returning).
+May – CREATE begins holding grant seminars, attendance for which is required for ALL applicants (new and returning).